+Got Albireo?
+Now for some specifics on finding the Coathanger.
 With binoculars, look for the brightest star in the vicinity of Albireo.
-That star is called Alpha Vulpeculae, which appears as a double star through binoculars.
-These two stars are not physically related, however.
-They reside on the same line of sight by happenstance.
-Alpha Vulpeculae resides about 300 light-years away, whereas 8 Vulpeculae lies about 490 light-years distant.
+That star is called Alpha Vulpeculae, which appears as a double star through binoculars (though the two stars are not gravitationally bound).

-If you get lost using binoculars, place the sky object you wish to locate at the top of a tree or some such thing.
-Then follow the tree upward with binoculars until you catch sight of the object.
+Hint: The Coathanger is tiny.
+If you keep getting lost while using your binoculars, place the bottom of the view at the top of a tree (or building), then go from your landmark upward until you catch sight of the object.

 The Coathanger’s position is at RA: 19h 26.47′; Dec: 20o 11.93′